 Sidewalks are provided on all existing public streets within the study area except in a few instances including, notably, on the south side of Queens Quay East.
-Pedestrians walking on the south side of Queens Quay East are able to use the multi-use Martin Goodman Trail but are required to cross to the north side of Queens Quay East at Richardson Street, without the benefit of any formal crossing facilities, in order to proceed further west.
+Pedestrians walking on the south side of Queens Quay East are able to use the multi-use Martin Goodman Trail but are required to cross to the north side of Queens Quay East at Richardson Street in order to proceed further west.